new-AF/1-billion-row-challenge-JS-solution/Readme.md

 # Results

-This is a straight-forward single-threaded solution which processed 1 billion rows in 22 minutes on my laptop.
+This is a straight-forward single-threaded solution which processed 1 billion rows in 22 minutes on my 11th gen i3 laptop.

 ```plaintext
 == Performance of node "my solution.js" ./java-code/measurements.txt